hasura/graphql-engine/manual/data/alter-schema/alter-column.rst

       Head to ``Data > Schema > [table-name] > Modify`` section of :doc:`API console <../../api-console/index>`.

-      Click on ``Edit`` for the column you want to alter/delete.
-A new column can be added via the Add column section at the bottom.
+      A new column can be added via the *Add column* button at the bottom.
+Click on *Edit* to alter/delete a column.

       .. image:: ../../../img/manual/data/alter-table.png